-The next question is whether any state or local laws restrict your ability to evict a tenant for purposes of a home sale, when the tenant him- or herself hasn't done anything to warrant ending the lease.
+The next question is whether any state or local laws restrict your ability to evict a tenant for purposes of a home sale, when the tenant hasn't done anything to warrant ending the lease.
 If your city has a rent control ordinance, for example, it likely requires the landlord to prove a legally recognized reason for eviction ("just cause").
 This will apply regardless of what it says in your rental agreement.
 In most states, 60 days is sufficient notice.

-If you are already to the point of having found your buyer, notice-requirement language in your lease – or perhaps under state or local law – would mean you should immediately inform your tenant in writing of the situation.
+If you are already to the point of having found your buyer, and eviction is permitted after following the notice-requirement language in your lease; or perhaps under state or local law; you should immediately inform your tenant in writing of the situation.
 Chances are, closing the sale will take at least four to six weeks from the date of your initial sales contract with the buyer.
 (This is the time in which the buyer is busily inspecting the property, meeting with lenders, and so on).

-It might be in your interest to offer the tenant some financial incentive to "go quietly."
-Perhaps that means paying for the tenant's moving costs, or finding him a broker.
-Perhaps that even means paying for his first month's rent or security deposit in the new place.
-These expenses might seem gratuitous – perhaps several thousand dollars – but they are a small price to pay if they ensure that the overall sale goes off without a hitch.
+It might be in your interest to offer the tenant some money to "go quietly."
+Perhaps that means paying for the tenant's moving costs, or finding a rental broker.
+Perhaps that even means paying for the tenant's first month's rent or security deposit in the new place.
+Even paying several thousand dollars could be worth it to ensure that the sale goes off without a hitch.